13 Nov 2020

 Coach Dungy was humble and directional in how he shared his past as well as his current way of living life.
 A key theme in his journey was how a coach would see talent in him–whether he was a football player or assistant coach–and give him a hand up, not a hand out.
 This challenged him and made him better.
 Coach Dungy also relied on the basics.
 You see that with all of the great ones.
 They don’t arrive at elite status without putting in the actual work.
 Something I hope we all can keep in mind as we deal with the challenges of 2020 and beyond.

 Do yourself a favor and watch his conversation with Dean Sri Zaheer here as well as the Q & A with his virtual audience.
-A gift you can give yourself as we approach Thanksgiving.
 Then, thank a coach or teacher in your life for helping you get to where you are today.

 “Tony’s message on the importance of goals, integrity, discipline and overcoming adversity are good reminders for us all.
 He has accomplished much in his life and we’re proud to see how he continues to be a force for good in our world.”